mrodrigues22/neatback/IMPLEMENTATION_PLAN.md

 # NeatBack - Posture Tracking App MVP Implementation Plan

+> **Note**: This document describes an early implementation plan using body pose detection.
+The actual implementation uses **MediaPipe Face Landmarker** for more accurate sitting posture detection, and the Python service captures frames directly from the webcam rather than receiving them from the .NET app.
+See [IMPLEMENTATION_SUMMARY.md](IMPLEMENTATION_SUMMARY.md) for the current implementation.

 ## Project Overview
 A simple Windows desktop application that:
 - Tracks your posture using webcam and AI